dcunited001/dcunited001.github.io/_posts/2017-11-01-nonlinear-time-series-hyperspectra-dirichlet-energy-and-stochastic-calculus.md

 - correlate the picture below to a tensor of values with dimensionality equivalent to the graph's adjcency matrix
+  - or connect to tensor factorization/decomposition via:
+    - SVD/HOSVD/etc
+    - method to produce sparse coding

 #### A Heatmap of Combinitorialized Signal Sources, With Hierarchical Relationships Forming One Basis For A First-Order Transvaluation